Walter Gilbey: Growth and distribution

 The Cape wines proved popular, and within three years the brothers had 20,000 customers on their books.
 The creation of the off-licence system by William Ewart Gladstone, then Chancellor of the Exchequer, in 1860, followed by the large reduction in the duty on French wines effected by the commercial treaty between England and France in 1861, revolutionized their trade and laid the foundation of their fortunes.

 Three provincial grocers, who had been granted the new off-licence, applied to be appointed the Gilbeys' agents in their respective districts, and many similar applications followed.
 These were granted, and before very long a leading local grocer was acting as the firm's agent in every district in England.

 The grocer who dealt in the Gilbeys' wines and spirits was not allowed to sell those of any other firm, and the Gilbeys in return handed over to him all their existing customers in his district.
 This arrangement was of mutual advantage, and the Gilbeys' business increased so rapidly that, in 1864, Henry Gilbey abandoned his own undertaking to join his brothers.
 In 1867 the three brothers secured the old Pantheon theatre and concert hall in Oxford Street for their headquarters.
 In 1875, the firm purchased a large claret-producing estate in Medoc, on the banks of the Gironde, and became also the proprietors of two large whisky-distilleries in Scotland.
 In 1893 the business was converted, for family reasons, into a private limited liability company, of which Walter Gilbey, who in the same year was created a baronet, was chairman.

 Horse breeding and agriculture

 Sir Walter Gilbey also became well known as a breeder of shire horses, and he did much to improve the breed of English horses (other than race-horses) generally, and wrote extensively on the subject, including the encyclopedic Animal Painters of England From the Year 1650: A brief history of their lives and works.
 He became president of the Shire Horse Society, of the Hackney Horse Society, and of the Hunters' Improvement Society, and he was the founder and chairman of the London Cart Horse Parade Society.
 He was also a practical agriculturist, and president of the Royal Agricultural Society.
 He was appointed a deputy lieutenant of Essex in 1906.

+Philanthropy

+Gilbey paid for the first two of five almshouses, "King's Cottages", erected in the early 20th century in Bishop's Stortford.
+Other contributors to the project included Admiral Frederick Samuel Vander-Meulen, in memory of his brother Colonel John Harrison Vander-Muelen.